thelarz/MvcRouteFlow/README.md

         [HttpPost]
         public ActionResult Page3(string post)
         {
-            return RouteFlow.Next(this);
+            return RouteFlow.Next();
         }

-        [RouteFlow(Path = "test-path", Select = When.Done)]
+        [RouteFlow(Path = "path-foo", Select = When.Done)]
         public ActionResult Done()
         {
+            RouteFlow.Done();
             return View();
         }

     }

+### RouteFlow Attributes/Filters ###

+* RouteFlow - Main Attribute/Filter to control flow of controller actions.
+* RouteFlowBefore - This filter tells RouteFlow to render an interstitial and as; the user a question.
+* RouteFlowSync - Used to syncronize step numbers after a GoTo has executed.

-### RouteFlow Attributes ###
+### RouteFlow Parameters ###

 * Path - Free text RouteFlow path used to link several steps together.
 * Step - Control the order the actions appear in the RouteFlow.
 * Select - See **Select Directives** below.
-* Message - A message you can display to the user on the RouteFlow interstitial.
-* Question - Displayed on the RouteFlow interstitial.
 * Label - Used for When.Yes/No to label the links on the RouteFlow interstitial.
+* GoTo - Used with Directive Yes/No to redirect the flow based on the answer given by the user.

 ### Select Directives ###

 * Auto - Selected when the current step matches.
-* After - This directive tells RouteFlow to render an interstitial and as the user a question.
 * Yes - Selected when a user selects the YES option on a RouteFlow interstitial.
 * No - Selected when a user selects the NO option on a RouteFlow interstitial.
 * Done - Selected when the last step is completed.

+### RouteFlowBefore Parameters ###

+* Path - Free text RouteFlow path used to link several steps together.
+* Step - Control the order the actions appear in the RouteFlow.
+* Message - A message you can display to the user on the RouteFlow interstitial.
+* Question - Displayed on the RouteFlow interstitial.

+### RouteFlowSync Parameters ###

+* Path - Free text RouteFlow path used to link several steps together.
+* Step - Control the order the actions appear in the RouteFlow.

 ## Controlling RouteFlow ##